 - Individual communication for moments that matter (e.g. onboarding).

 Employee apps enable communication in two basic directions.
 Employees should easily be able to give feedback so that the organization can develop better and faster.
-The opportunity to actively participate and truly be heard will lead to increasingly committed employees.
+As a result, the ability to actively participate and truly be heard will lead to increasingly committed employees.

 Examples and contents: